Get Tech Tips

 What about the liquids?

-We’ve talked a bit about gases and are familiar with gases from working with them.
+We’ve talked a bit about gases and are familiar with their compressibility from our daily work.
 This article is about the compressibility of liquids, though.

 Which properties affect liquid compressibility?

 Unlike gases, liquids are heavily affected by the properties of cohesion and adhesion.